IlluMinati-Github/IlluMinati-Github/README.md

 - 📄 Know about my experiences [LinkedIn](https://www.linkedin.com/in/harsh-gupta-o-0-/)

-- ⚡ Fun fact **I can spend hours debugging just to realize it's a missing semicolon 😅**
+- ⚡ Fun fact **I talk to my code like it’s a person… and sometimes it listens.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">